-Collaborative Provision Type Definition Included in Scope of School A ^{10,} or Excluded from Scope of School A 11 Joint Degree A collaborative program where a learner who completes the program receives a single degree from both (all) schools, such as an MBA from School A and School B where the names of both schools appear on the credential or qualification.
+Collaborative Provision Type Definition Included in Scope of School A ^{7,} or Excluded from Scope of School A 8 Joint Degree A collaborative program where a learner who completes the program receives a single degree from both (all) schools, such as an MBA from School A and School B where the names of both schools appear on the credential or qualification.
 All business coursework taken at School B is included in the scope of School A. Consortium Degree A collaborative program where learners earn one degree from a coalition of two or more schools with the intent of sharing resources, improving finances, and educating students.
 Usually, consortia are between schools in the same general geographic location, but some result from the melding of virtual campuses.
 Business coursework taken within the schools that make up the consortium is included in the scope of School A. Dual/Double Degrees A collaborative program where a learner who completes the program receives separate distinct degrees from the collaborative schools.
-12 Business coursework taken at School B is excluded from the scope of School A. Articulation, Twinning, Top-Up, or Progression Agreement A collaborative provision where an institution accepts learners having completed courses in another institution into its own degree program.
+9 Business coursework taken at School B is excluded from the scope of School A. Articulation, Twinning, Top-Up, or Progression Agreement A collaborative provision where an institution accepts learners having completed courses in another institution into its own degree program.
 They are typically considered transfer students, with the latter being the awarding institution and are subject to the transfer provisions of School A. Business coursework taken at School B is excluded from scope of School A. Validation Validation most often operates similarly to an accreditation (endorsement/authentication) of School B's program(s) delivered in the name of School A. Business coursework taken at School B is excluded from scope of School A. Franchise A form of collaborative provision where a program developed by and leading to an award of the institution (the franchisor) is predominantly delivered and/or supported by one or more collaborative organizations (the franchisee/s).
 Typically, a franchisee may provide some or all the teaching and may use local teaching and administrative support staff.
 The qualification bears the name of School A. Franchise agreements typically involve regular oversight by School A during program delivery.
 Business coursework taken at School B is included in scope for School A if School A is awarding the degree.
-Study Abroad/ Exchange A collaborative agreement where learners from one university attend another university for a period of time, such as a semester or year, but their final degree is from their original school.
-Example: Learners from School A attend a semester abroad at School B, but their degree and program are considered to be part of School A. Business coursework taken at School B is normally considered transfer credit and thus excluded from scope of School A, subject to Standard 6 limitations.
-Offshore Arrangement Denotes educational provision leading to an award/degree in a country other than that of the awarding institution.
+Study Abroad/ Exchange Their tingi dedree is trom their original school Evample.
+I earners trom Offshore Arrangement Denotes educational provision leading to an award/degree in a country other than that of the awarding institution.
 Typically, the awarding institution provides the majority of teaching and may use their own or local administrative staff.
 Offshore does not include multi-campus provision of the awarding Institution, whether located in the same or different countries.
 Business coursework taken at School B is included in scope of School A.